goxonline/php-cmd-downloader/README.md

 ## History
 A friend ask my a way to download all the images and videos from ImageBoards systems like 8chan and similars (4chan, and other based in javascript are not supported right now).

-So, this little script parthe the thread and parse all the "a" tag, then check each URL extension and download into directories.
+So, this little script parthe the thread and parse all the "a" tag, then check each URL extension and download all the images and files into directories.

 ## Requirements
 PHP 5.4